 The advisory panel system is the central tool of the SICSS Graduate School to ensure a qualitative, structured, and continuous supervision for all doctoral projects within SICSS.
 It describes the guiding and supporting process by the supporting advisory panel (AP).

 Advisory Panel System

-- The principal advisor has to be a faculty member of the Universität Hamburg, eligible to supervise doctoral candidates.
-The principal advisor assumes key responsibility for both, scientific supervision and quality control of the doctoral candidate’s research and academic training.
+The principal supervisor has to be authorized to supervise doctoral candidates in accordance with the doctoral regulations of the respective faculty or university.
+The principal supervisor assumes key responsibility for both, scientific supervision and quality control of the doctoral candidate’s research and academic training.

-- The co-advisor needs to be an expert in the candidate’s field of study and should be easily accessible for the candidate.
-In interdisciplinary projects, principal advisor and co-advisor should cover the two most relevant fields, ensuring access to scientific and technical support in more than just one area.
+The co-supervisor (possibly two) should be an expert in the candidate’s field of study, either from CEN or from external institutions.
+For interdisciplinary doctoral projects, principal and co-supervisor(s) should cover the two most relevant fields, ensuring access to scientific and technical support in more than just one area.

 Candidates should set up their advisory panel during the first two months after start.
 The composition of the panel is contractually established in the supervision agreement, signed by all members and by the school Head.
 Please provide the SICSS Office with a signed copy of your supervision agreement, not later than three months after starting your doctoral project.

 If you are new in Hamburg and not familiar with the scientific environment in CEN or if you feel you need help in finding a panel chair we, the SICSS Office Team, is ready to help you!